LajosPolya/aws-cdk-templates/README.md

 # aws-cdk-templates :rocket:

-The goal of this project is to create templates to deploy AWS infrastructure using AWS CDK in TypeScript.
+The goal of this project is to create templates to deploy AWS infrastructure using AWS CDK.
 This project has three main types of directories;

 1. `deploy-*` directories deploy AWS infrastructure.
 Each directory has its own README describing the deployment process.
 2. The [api](api) directory describes how to build a docker image out of a simple [Micronaut](https://micronaut.io/) application.